lxy878/Block_Breaker/README.md

 ## Description:

-The game is designed base on the old game Block Breaker.
-The scenes in the game are developed by applying Unity tools such as gravity system and Using C# to create user interaction.
+The game is designed base on the old game "Block Breaker" by using Unity game engine.
+The scenes in the game are developed by applying the gravity system to interact C# code and UI.

 ## Display: